CEOs outraged after Charlottesville - and three quit Trump council

 Dell said there was "no change" in how it is "engaging with the Trump administration" on policy issues that affect the company.

-Another CEO, Intel's Brian Krzanich, railed against hate speech and white supremacy in a tweet.
-But he did not say anything about his role on the council.

-Frazier and Plank are not the first CEOs to drop out of a Trump advisory role.
-At first, Tesla and SpaceX CEO Elon Musk defended his roles on Trump's manufacturing and economic advisory councils.
+Frazier, Plank and Krzanich are not the first CEOs to drop out of a Trump advisory role.
+At first, Tesla (TSLA) and SpaceX CEO Elon Musk defended his roles on Trump's manufacturing and economic advisory councils.

 While Musk publicly and repeatedly rebuked several Trump policies, including the travel ban, he said he believed having a seat at the table was "doing good."
 The clean energy advocate spoke publicly about wanting to advise Trump on climate issues, even though the president downplayed the problem.